cxumol/URLinkCat/README.md

 Browser's bookmarks may help, but what if you have to work on different browsers/devices in different locations?
 Or, what if you want to share groups of certain links to someone very gently?

 > This project is intent to participate [Cloudflare Developer Summer Challenge](https://challenge.developers.cloudflare.com/), check [Technology](#Technology) section to find what Cloudflare products are used.
+> Update: This project won Cloudflare Developer Summer Challenge and the developer recieved a gift box from Cloudflare.
+So feel free to add any other deployment platform if you feel like to contribute.

 ## Appearance